Professional-Scala/wiley-professional-scala/README.md

 ## Structure

+  TODO

+## Chapters 5 and 8 Structure

+These chapter use Maven instead of SBT.
+The Maven specific details are covered here.

-This project contains two modules corresponding to chapters 5 and 8
+This project contains two Maven modules corresponding to chapters 5 and 8

  - Chapter 5 - Maven
  - Chapter 8 - Scaladoc